A heart block causes the heart to beat irregularly or more slowly than normal, potentially stopping for up to 20 seconds at a time.

-From the AV node, the electrical signal travels to the ventricles along the cluster of cardiac fibers embedded in the heart walls.
-These cluster of fibers are called an AV bundle which divides into the two branches, one for each ventricle.
+From the AV node, the electrical signal travels to the ventricles along with the cluster of cardiac fibres embedded in the heart walls.
+These cluster of fibres are called an AV bundle which divides into the two branches, one for each ventricle.
 The bundles conduct the electrical impulses to the heart ventricles.
 When the signal reaches the ventricles, blood is then pumped into the body.

 In the case of a partial heart block, the electrical impulses that control the heartbeat are delayed or blocked, preventing the heart from beating regularly.

 A complete heart block is when the electrical signals halt completely.
 In such cases, the heartbeat will drop to as low as 40 beats per minute.
 Sometimes, a heart block makes it difficult for the heart to pump blood properly through the circulatory system, which affects the muscles and organs as they do not receive the adequate amount of oxygen needed to function.